THE GEEZE & ME!

 LOLLY BOROFF (Mrs. Dingler)

-actress/writer/director, and daughter of the late George Boroff of The Circle Theatre, and niece of Academy Award winning actress Shelley Winters.
-Her acting credits include the original Broadway cast of The Effect Of Gamma Rays On Man-In-The-Moon Marigolds, films Blue Thunder and Star 80, and TV’s I Didn’t Know I Was Pregnant, 1000 Ways To Die, and America’s Court With Judge Ross; has appeared on stage in All My Sons, The Dixie Swim Club and The Vagina Monologues; recently directed A Long Way To Midnight, at the Lyceum Theatre.
+Actress/writer/director, daughter of the late George Boroff of The Circle Theatre, niece of Academy Award-winning actress Shelley Winters.
+In original Broadway cast of The Effect Of Gamma Rays On Man-In-The-Moon Marigolds, films Blue Thunder and Star 80, and TV’s I Didn’t Know I Was Pregnant, 1000 Ways To Die, and America’s Court With Judge Ross; has appeared on stage in All My Sons, The Dixie Swim Club and The Vagina Monologues; recently directed A Long Way To Midnight, at the Lyceum Theatre.
 Wrote, directed and produced her first film, Think Tank.
 She has appeared in several commercials, and loves performing improv and stand-up.

 ERIN VANDERHYDE (Homeless)

-Presently at SDSU pursuing a degree in General Theatre.
+Recently graduating from SDSU after pursuing a degree in General Theatre.
 Entertainer at Legoland.
 Theatre: Jesus Christ Superstar, The Drowsy Chaperone, Dr. Faustus Lights the Lights (SDSU), Hairspray, Godspell, 25th Annual Putnam County Spelling Bee, Legally Blonde, Footloose and Ragtime at Young Actors Theatre (YAT).
 Associates Degree in Music, Grossmont College.